Kevin Tsujihara

 Kevin Ken Tsujihara (born October 25, 1964) is an American businessman, and former chairman and CEO of Warner Bros Entertainment.
-He succeeded Barry Meyer as CEO in March 2013, and as chairman in December 2013, having previously served as president of Warner Bros.
+He succeeded Barry Meyer as CEO in March 2013, and as chairman in December 2013, having previously been president of Warner Bros.
 Home Entertainment.
 Upon assuming the role of CEO, Tsujihara became the first Asian American to run a major film studio.
+He resigned in 2019 due to alleged sexual misconduct revealed by leaked text messages.

 Early life

 Kevin Tsujihara was born to Shizuo and Miyeko "Mickey" Tsujihara and grew up in Petaluma, California.
-He is of Japanese American heritage.
-He and his family owned Empire Egg Company, a company that distributed eggs to markets across the San Francisco Bay area.
+He has Japanese American heritage.
+His family owned Empire Egg Company, a company that distributed eggs to markets across the San Francisco Bay area.
 Tsujihara graduated from the University of Southern California with a bachelor's degree in accounting, and subsequently earned an MBA degree from Stanford Graduate School of Business.
 After graduating from Stanford, he and some former classmates launched QuickTax Inc., a tax preparation company.

 Career

-Tsujihara joined Warner Bros.
-Entertainment, Inc. in 1994 as the director of special projects finance, primarily dealing with the company's interest in Six Flags Theme Parks, which had been acquired by Warner Bros.' parent company Time Warner (now WarnerMedia) in 1990.
+Tsujihara commenced his tenure at Warner Bros.
+Entertainment, Inc. in 1994, initially as director of special projects finance, in this role, he primarily managed the company's involvement with Six Flags Theme Parks, which had been acquired by Warner Bros.' parent company Time Warner (now WarnerMedia) in 1990.
 While employed at Warner Bros., he also focused on business development and online content.
-In 2005, Tsujihara was given the position of president of the Warner Bros.
+By 2005, he had risen to the position of president within the Warner Bros.
 Home Entertainment unit, which focuses on the home video, online distribution and video games for the company.

 In January 2013, Tsujihara was named the new chief executive officer of Warner Bros. after the announcement that Barry Meyer would retire from the position on March 1, 2013.
 This made him the first Asian American to be the CEO of a major Hollywood studio and the fifth leader in the 90-year history of Warner Bros.

+In April 2023, Tsujihara closed at $360 million growth equity fund to invest in media, entertainment and gaming companies, along with partners Alex Iosilevich and Jeff Bewkes.